 The CWG co-chairs are holding regular weekly meetings with the co-chairs of the CCWG on accountability to ensure optimal coordination between their respective groups.

+Summary of accomplishments to date

-In conclusion, the CWG has accomplished the following in what is a very complex and sensitive process that directly touches on the security and stability of the foundations of the Internet’s DNS:
+In summary, the CWG has accomplished the following in what is a very complex and sensitive process that directly touches on the security and stability of the foundations of the Internet’s DNS:

 Developed a draft transition plan.